nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ###  Watch mode

-`fable-splitter` has a watch mode, however using this can lead some chicken and egg problems.
+`fable-splitter` has a watch mode, however using this can lead some chicken and egg type of problem.
-If the F# has never been compiled and CRA is started it will fail.
-A possible solution could be to compile the F#, start CRA and then compile F# in watch mode.
+If the F# has never been compiled and Create React Application is started it will fail.
+A possible solution could be to compile the F#, start Create React Application and then compile F# in watch mode.
-Unfortunately this is an expensive operation.
+Unfortunately, this is an expensive operation (we would start the Fable daemon twice).
 A workaround can be created in our build script.

 ```fsharp
 Target.create "Watch" (fun _ ->